 A Bitcoin ordinal refers to a way of uniquely and inscribing single satoshi (the smallest unit of bitcoin, a bitcoin consists of 100,000,000 satoshi) on the Bitcoin blockchain.
 Ordinals were introduced through a protocol developed by Casey Rodarmor in 2023.
 Ordinals enable the tracking and numbering of each single satoshi, making them distinguishable from one another based on the order of mining and movement within the blockchain.
 Ordinals work entirely withing the existings Bitcoin structure and do not require any sidechains or separate tokens.

-Unlike bitcoin transactions where satoshis are fungible (interchangeable), ordinals allow for a system where individual satoshi can have unique data (known as inscribtions) attached to them.
-The inscribtions, such as my bitcoin poem above, can containg images, texts, etc. in form of files, making the blockchain a medium, or infrastructure, for new forms of content creation and distribution, a distributed storage aiming for permanence and immutability.
+Unlike bitcoin transactions where satoshi are fungible (interchangeable), ordinals allow for a system where individual satoshi can have unique data (known as inscriptions) attached to them.
+The inscriptions, such as my bitcoin poem above, can containg images, texts, etc. in form of files, making the blockchain a medium, or infrastructure, for new forms of content creation and distribution, a distributed storage aiming for permanence and immutability.